Hybrid Work Trends

-What is hybrid work?
+What is Hybrid Work?

-Hybrid work appeals to many because it’s a compromise between two (sometimes polarizing) work styles.
-From an employee perspective, hybrid work:
+Hybrid work appeals to many because it’s a compromise between two polarizing work styles.

-- Offers an attractive flexibility that both millennial and Gen Z employees now expect from employers.
+- Offers an attractive flexibility that both millennial and Gen Z employees now expect from employers

-- Saves money, time, and stress triggered by daily commutes.
+- Saves money, time, and stress triggered by daily commutes

-- Reduces distractions caused by other people “popping in” or needing a “quick meeting.”
+- Reduces distractions caused by other people “popping in” or needing a “quick meeting”

-- Allows employees to structure their days more strategically around team-centered efforts.
+- Allows employees to structure their days more strategically around team-centered efforts

 For employers, hybrid work:

-- Improves productivity, especially if they’re leading a team of knowledge workers or introverts.
+- Improves productivity, especially if they’re leading a team of knowledge workers or introverts

-- Streamlines processes and requires leadership to be more cognizant of the communications they have with their employees.
+- Streamlines processes and requires leadership to be more cognizant of the communications they have with their employees

-- Reduces excess costs associated with being in-office.
+- Reduces excess costs associated with being in-office

-- Boosts workplace morale for both leadership and employees.
+- Boosts workplace morale for both leadership and employees

 A key benefit of hybrid work that affects both employees and employers equally is hybrid work’s ability to keep people safer than if an office reopened in full.
 Fewer people being in the office reduces the risk of viral spread.
 It allows employees within the office to have enough space and socially distance from each other.
 Hybrid environments also make it easier for front desk employees to schedule guests according to who is in the office, preventing overcrowding within a meeting space.

 A successful hybrid work environment needs a reliable infrastructure to support it.
 From messaging systems to digital time tracking, your company likely has the tools it needs to create a functional hybrid office.
-A visitor management system, for instance, goes beyond helping guests check into your office.
+A visitor management system goes beyond helping guests check into your office.
 Tools like BreezN can make daily employee health screenings a breeze for in-office workers.
 By integrating with time tracking systems, they can also help leadership remember who is working remotely.